Shaken, not stirred: Daniel Craig

 The Vesper was reused in the 2006 film version of Casino Royale, while Bond (Daniel Craig) is playing poker to defeat Le Chiffre (Mads Mikkelsen).
-Bond ordered the drink, providing great detail about how it should be prepared.
+Bond ordered the drink, providing detailed instructions for its preparation.
 The other poker players order the Vesper as well, with Felix Leiter (Jeffrey Wright) telling the bartender (Martin Ucík) to "keep the fruit" with his.
-Later, after Bond loses money to Le Chiffre, he orders another martini, but when the barman (Dusan Pelech) asks whether he would like it shaken or stirred, Bond snaps, "Do I look like I give a damn?"
+Later, after Bond loses money to Le Chiffre, he orders another martini, but when the bartender (Dusan Pelech) asks whether he would like it shaken or stirred, Bond snaps, "Do I look like I give a damn?"

 In Quantum of Solace, the bartender on an aeroplane (Jake Seal) gives the precise recipe for the Vesper from Fleming's novel Casino Royale, which was a minor anachronism, since Kina Lillet was reformulated (removing the Kina) in 1986, 22 years before the film's production.
 Bond is purported to have drunk six of them.

 In Skyfall, when talking to Bond girl Sévérine (Bérénice Marlohe) at a casino bar, the bartender (Orion Lee) is seen shaking Bond's martini before pouring it, to which Bond comments "perfect".

-In Spectre, Bond orders his signature drink in a mountaintop resort, only to be told by the barman (Victor Schefé) to his disdain that he is at a health clinic and that the bar does not serve alcohol.
-Q (Ben Whishaw) instead orders Bond an unpleasant-looking green-coloured "prolytic digestive enzyme shake", and a disgusted Bond asks the barman "Do me a favour, will you?
+In Spectre, Bond orders his signature drink in a mountaintop resort, only to be told by the bartender (Victor Schefé) to his disdain that he is at a health clinic and that the bar does not serve alcohol.
+Q (Ben Whishaw) instead orders Bond an unpleasant-looking green-coloured "prolytic digestive enzyme shake", and a disgusted Bond asks the bartender, "Do me a favour, will you?
 Throw that down the toilet.
 Cut out the middleman."

-In No Time to Die, Bond orders his signature drink vodka martini and drinks it with Paloma (Ana de Armas) in honor of Felix Leiter.
-Paloma finishes the drink very quickly, to calm her nervousness.
+In No Time to Die, Bond orders his signature drink, a vodka martini, and drinks it with Paloma (Ana de Armas) in honor of Felix Leiter.
+Paloma finishes the drink very quickly to calm her nervousness.